mystioreo/capstone/README.md

 ```

 ## Using the App
-1) On the main/drinks screen, click on a drink icon to add it to your log.
+* On the main/drinks screen, click on a drink icon to add it to your log.

-2) An assignment will pop up on the screen showing the drink type, time the drink was logged, and assigned exercise.
+* An assignment will pop up on the screen showing the drink type, time the drink was logged, and assigned exercise.

-3) Click on the name of an exercise to get more details/instructions.
+* Click on the name of an exercise to get more details/instructions.

-4) Click on the checkmark next to an assigned exercise to mark complete and dismiss it from your screen.
+* Click on the checkmark next to an assigned exercise to mark complete and dismiss it from your screen.

-5) Normal mode pulls from a fixed databased of exercises with accompanying instructional videos.
+* Normal mode pulls from a fixed database of exercises with accompanying instructional videos.

-6) Expert mode pulls from the wger Workout Manager Exercise Database API.
+* Expert mode pulls from the wger Workout Manager Exercise Database API.
 This is a wide range of user-generated exercise data, and some descriptions are better than others.
 Expert mode allows filtering of exercises based on available equipment.

 ## Credits
 Beginner exercise data courtesy of [The CDC](https://www.cdc.gov/physicalactivity/basics/videos/index.htm)